hassan-akhter/nyc-taxi-trip-analysis/README.md

 3. Install the required libraries (see above).
 4. Open `NYC_Taxi_Analysis.ipynb` in Jupyter and run all cells from top to bottom.

-The notebook is designed to run sequentially, each section depends on the cleaned DataFrame produced by the section before it.
+Run the cells from top to bottom — each section builds on the one before it.

 ## Results